-As of the end of September 2019, the County has removed 8,643 hazard trees in the areas of Western Divide, Parker Pass, Balch Park/Bear Creek, Ponderosa, Eshom Valley/Hartland, Posey, Sugarloaf, and Panorama Heights.
+As of the end of July 2020, the County has removed 10,807 hazard trees in the areas of Western Divide, Parker Pass, Balch Park/Bear Creek, Ponderosa, Eshom Valley/Hartland, Posey, Sugarloaf, and Panorama Heights.
 The County's tree removal activities continue to focus on protecting critical evacuation routes.
 Crews are currently removing hazard trees in the Western Divide area, with future work planned for the areas of Silver City, South Fork, and Camp Nelson, as well as supplemental work in the areas of Posey and Hartland.

 The immediate and long-term ramifications of widespread tree mortality continue to adversely impact the health and safety of Tulare County residents and visitors, and may have an adverse impact on Tulare County's economy.
-As such, staff recommends that the Board of Supervisors reaffirm the existence of a Local Emergency, as required by Government Code §8630(c).
+As such, staff recommends that the Board of Supervisors reaffirm the existence of a Local Emergency, as required at least every 60 days by Government Code §8630(c).